barotto/libRocketDoc/pages/cpp_manual/getting_started.md

 #### Initialising the library

 Call {{page.lib_ns}}::Core::Initialise() once you have installed the system and render interfaces and {{page.lib_name}} will start up.
-NOTE: If you have licensed rocket, please pass your license key to the initialise function.

 ### Creating a context